 Dayenu, which means, roughly, ‘If only this had happened, it would have been enough,’ and it is part of the Passover story that names, in the form of a call-and-response poem, all the miracles of deliverance for which the Jewish people can be grateful.
 Though I am not a religious or even a very observant Jew, I love Rosh Hashanah, and I love Dayenu, with the deep communal humility and gratitude they teach.

 And so, at everyday gandhis, perhaps the best measure of success is to ask how our work has changed us, and how we have changed each other for the better because of our experiences.
 The Liberian healing journey has brought us together to grieve, dream, witness, reflect, share, write, and take action according to the guidance of our own hearts.
 We ride the roller coaster of understanding that one day lifts us up and the next moment shatters all our insights, hopes and expectations.
 We experiment with various timelines and try on new questions.
 We seek to make amends.
 We look for guidance from the natural world and changes in our dreaming.
 We practice not knowing, and not needing to know.
 In the face of uncertainty, we continue to open ourselves to each other, to the stories, and to new ways of being that we hope will bring healing in our lifetimes and in times beyond our own.
 Dayenu.
 May we be given another year, together.

-- Cynthia Travis, Founder and President of everyday gandhis.
+- Cynthia Travis, Founder of everyday gandhis.